CodeDredd/pinia-orm/docs/content/2.api/2.model/2.fields-relations/belongs-to.md

 ---
 title: 'belongsTo()'
-description: 'Define a belongs to relation'
+description: 'Makes a "belong to" relation of the property'
 ---

 ## Usage